cmhobbs/kaiju-defense-network/README.md

 go run main.go
 ```

-To log a random kaiju sighting to `stdout`, run the following command from the `kaiju-alert-system` directory:
+To log a random kaiju sighting to `alert.log`, run the following command from the `kaiju-alert-system` directory:

 ```
 go run main.go